-Many local and state courts are applying drug or alcohol treatment requirements to people convicted of crimes, as part of, or in lieu of, incarceration.
-Those who have committed minor crimes, and who are not repeat offenders, may be offered help finding a detox and rehabilitation program as part of their sentence rather than going to jail.
-Some prison facilities are offering treatment to those who have been incarcerated, too.
+Many local and state courts apply drug or alcohol treatment requirements to people convicted of crimes, after, or in lieu of, incarceration.
+Those who have committed minor crimes, and who are not repeat offenders, may be given the choice to attend a detox and rehabilitation program as an alternative to going to jail.
+Some prisons also offer treatment within the facility for inmates.

 What Is Drug Court?